 CRISP also incorporates the Scottish Privacy Forum, a group of Scottish privacy, data protection and information professionals.

-CRISP is directed by Professor Charles Raab (University of Edinburgh), Professor Kirstie Ball (University of St Andrews) and Professor William Webster (University of Stirling).
+CRISP is directed by Professor Charles Raab (University of Edinburgh), Professor Kirstie Ball (University of St Andrews), Professor William Webster (University of Stirling) and Professor Pete Fussey (University of Essex).